PhyloSofS-Team/aspring/README.rst

 ``aspring`` is a Python-based command-line tool that helps identify Alternative Splicing Repetitive Units (ASRUs) from Thoraxe outputs for a single query gene.
-The tool executes several steps that involve converting data, creating HMM profiles, aligning profiles, parsing and filtering alignments, and generating ASRUs and Alternatively Spliced Pseudo Repeats (ASPRs) tables for the query gene.
+The tool executes several steps that involve converting data, creating HMM profiles, aligning profiles, parsing and filtering alignments, and generating ASRUs and spliced-repeats (s-repeats) tables for the query gene.

 Here is how to run the script after installing the package: